 2. Fit and sizing

 Above all, ensure the boot you choose is comfortable and fits well.
 On Nepal peak climbing trips (6000m peaks), you will only be wearing the climbing boots for 1-2 days but these are the important days on your itinerary so try on several pairs before making your choice.
 Wear your summit socks when trying on the climbing boots.
 It’s recommended to get your boots one-half to a full size larger than your regular shoe size to ensure there is some space between your toes and the front of the boot.

 3. Buy or Rent

 If you plan to continue climbing in future, then it may be a good decision to buy a pair of climbing boots but if this is your first and last time, then perhaps renting a boot will save you a fortune.
 You can rent boots in trekking/climbing shops in Thamel, Kathmandu after your arrival.
-We highly recommend you to rent a boot from Kathmandu after making sure it fits you well rather than to a hire a boot from teahouses/lodges on trek as often time they will not have a right size for you and may not be of a good quality.
+We highly recommend you to rent a boot from Kathmandu after making sure it fits you well rather than to a hire a boot from teahouses/lodges on the trek as often time they will not have a right size for you and may not be of good quality.
 While taking the boots from Kathmandu increases your duffel bag weight, it is much more worth than trying your luck to find the appropriate boot for you at last moment.

 4. Crampons compatibility

-Peak climbing in Nepal will require use of climbing equipment (Crampons, Harness, Ice Axe etc.).
-On peak climbing trips crampons helps you in walking securely on snow and ice.
+Peak climbing in Nepal will require the use of climbing equipment (Crampons, Harness, Ice Axe etc.).
+On peak climbing trips crampons help you in walking securely on snow and ice.
 There are different types of crampon compatibility (Automatic Crampons/Step in Crampons, Semi-Automatic Crampons, Strap on crampons).
 Check the materials, front point type, points and binding when you purchase the crampon.
 All the boots we have listed below are compatible with the Automatic/Step in crampons.

 5. Shells materials